-We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as auditor.
-Its purpose is to provide the Audit and Governance Committee with a basis to review our proposed audit approach and scope for the 2017/18 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
+We are pleased to attach our Provisional Audit Plan which sets out how we intend to carry out our responsibilities as auditor.
+Its purpose is to provide the Audit and Governance Committee with a basis to review our proposed audit approach and scope for the 2018/19 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
 It is also to ensure that our audit is aligned with the Committee's service expectations.
+The Plan is provisional as we have not yet to concluded our detailed planning.
+We will update the Committee in March should there be any changes to the Plan, once we have completed these procedures.